-To understand the relative predictive power of language statistics and distinct forms, we fit an additive linear model predicting implicit bias from language statistics and proportion distinct forms, controlling for median country age.
+To understand the relative predictive power of language statistics and distinct occupation forms, we fit an additive linear model predicting implicit bias from language statistics and proportion distinct forms, controlling for median country age.
 Because language statistics for occupation terms and proportion distinct forms were highly colinear (Wikipedia: r = 0.7, p < .001; Subtitle: r = 0.75, p < .001), we used the estimate of bias in language statistics for each language based on the set IAT words described in Study 1b.
 Both gender bias in language statistics (based on IAT words) and the proportion of gender-specific occupation titles were independent predictors of implicit bias.
 The two predictors accounted for 49% of variance in implicit bias when using the Subtitle corpus and 60% of variance for the Wikipedia corpus.
 Full model results are reported in the SM.

-The high degree of collinearity between language statistics for occupation terms and proportion gender-specific occupations forms is consistent with a causal model in which language statistics mediate the effect of gender-specific forms on implicit bias: The presence of distinct forms referring to people of different genders leads to biased language statistics, which in turn leads to gender bias in behavior.
+The strong collinearity between language statistics for occupation terms and proportion gender-specific occupations forms is consistent with a causal model in which language statistics mediate the effect of gender-specific forms on implicit bias: The presence of distinct forms referring to people of different genders leads to biased language statistics, which in turn leads to gender bias in behavior.
 Consistent with this model, a bootstrap test of mediation revealed a marginal effect for the Subtitle model (path-ab = 0.28, p = 0.1; Alfons 2018), and significant mediation effect for the Wikipedia model (path-ab = 0.35, p = 0.04).

 Discussion